-These Celebrities Are Making Big Hair Changes For Summer
+These Celebrities Are Making Big Hair Changes For Fall

 Back in the day, mood rings were our way of expressing how we really felt.
 Now, switching up our hair is how we outwardly display what's going on inside (although we wouldn't turn down rocking an adult mood ring, TBH).
 If we're going through a stressful phase, it's all ponytails and grease-disguising headbands.
 If we're trying to bring sunshine into our lives, we make an appointment for highlights.
 And if we need a complete revamp, a transformative cut is on the to-do list.

 Clearly our favorite celebs are itching for the latter in 2019.
-We're halfway through the year, and the stars are fully embodying the "new hair, who dis?" mantra.
-Between Kerry Washington's fresh and sassy chop, Rowan Blanchard revealing a pixie cut on the Golden Globes red carpet, and Emilia Clarke's back-to-brown color change — there's already plenty of hair inspiration for us to gawk over.
+The year is almost at an end, and the stars have fully embraced the "new hair, who dis?" mantra.
+Between Kerry Washington's fresh and sassy chop, Rowan Blanchard's pixie cut, and Emilia Clarke's DIY dye job, there's plenty of hair inspiration for us to gawk over.

-And if the hair updates ahead are any indication of the year to come, it's safe to say that things are going to be changing a lot in the second half of 2019.
+And if the hair updates ahead are any indication of the next few months, it's safe to say that the stars will be ending 2019 with a bang.
 Click through to see our favorite celebrity hair changes of the year so far.